dsabina03/Custom-Flow-Builder/README.md

   *  can build new linear flows using the predefined steps, viewing their descriptions.
   *  can run already created flows, progressing through all added steps.
   *  can skip and unlimitedly add any steps to a flow.
-  *  can see analytics (`timestamp`), displayed for each flow.
   *  can delete flows from the system.
-  *  can see an error screen with a message, for incorrect inputs.
-     >  Note: The error screen allows users to retry or skip steps.

 - Users can navigate steps by completing actions or skipping.
-The analytics provided include flow start/completion count, screen skip count, and error count.

 ### Overview